MicrosoftDocs/power-automate-docs/articles/minit/case-metrics-filter.md

 ---
 title: Case metrics filter (preview)
-description: Learn how to filter cases based on metrics in the minit desktop application in process advisor.
+description: Learn how to filter cases based on metrics in the Minit desktop application in process advisor.
 author: nijemcevic
 ms.subservice: process-advisor
 ms.topic: conceptual